 The Courage of Conviction

 What strikes anyone who studies Wycliffe is not his academic brilliance, though he possessed it abundantly.
 What strikes you is his courage.
-He stood against the unified power of the medieval Christian world and said: "The Pope is not the head of the church.
-Scripture is the authority, not tradition.
-The common person has the right to encounter God in their own language."
+He stood against the unified power of the medieval Christian world and said that the Pope is not the head of the church, that Scripture — not tradition — is the final authority, and that the common person has the right to encounter God in their own language.
 He said these things knowing that heresy was a capital crime.
 He said them knowing that his followers would be hunted.
-He said them because he had encountered the God of total depravity and irresistible grace—and once you encounter that God, human power becomes very small indeed.
+He said them because he had encountered the God of total depravity and irresistible grace.

 The fact that Rome felt compelled to dig up his bones and burn them forty-four years after his death is perhaps the most eloquent testimony to his significance.
 They were not afraid of his corpse.
 They were afraid of his legacy.
 They understood that Wycliffe had done something that could never be undone: he had given ordinary people the word of God in a language they could read.
 And from that moment forward, the priesthood's monopoly on truth was broken.
 The institution that had ruled the Western world through controlled access to Scripture had been fundamentally undermined by one stubborn Englishman who believed that God's grace, not papal authority, saves the soul.